silver1145/COM3D2.VoiceChanger/README.md

 ## Introduction

-The plugin uses a preloader to predict voice, currently only LinerPreloader, and a predictor based on a graph database may be implemented in the future.
+The plugin uses a preloader to predict voice, currently only LinearPreloader, and a predictor based on a graph database may be implemented in the future.

 * Preloader
-  * [x] LinerPreloader
+  * [x] LinearPreloader
   * [ ] GraphDBPreloader
   * [ ] KagPreloader